aerapay/payment-api/README.md

 # Checkout with Aerapay

 The Aerapay Checkout method enables merchants to receive payments within the Aerapay platform and gives customers additional payment methods.
-Online shoppers can pay uing their Aerapay balance or load funds using their debit/credit card.
+Online shoppers can pay using their Aerapay balance or load funds using their debit/credit card.
 The following depicts the integration for your e-Commerce system.

 ###### In the Aerapay Checkout flow, the buyer: